Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 Is Legends of Runeterra pay to win?

 Not at all.
 Every card in Legends of Runeterra can be earned for free through weekly vaults, wildcards, and expedition rewards.
-We built a tier-one deck in 18 days on a free account.
+A free account can reach a tier-one deck within a few weeks of daily play.
 Paying only saves time, not power.

 Are there any card games like Hearthstone for iPhone?